springfall2008/batpred/docs/customisation.md

 rather than from the normal GivTCP reported 'Battery Capacity kWh' size.
 If your battery size is reported wrongly maybe try turning this on and see if it helps.

-**input_number.load_scaling** is a percentage Scaling factor applied to historical load, increase this if you want to be more pessimistic on future consumption.
+**input_number.predbat_load_scaling** is a percentage Scaling factor applied to historical load, increase this if you want to be more pessimistic on future consumption.
 Use 1.0 to use exactly previous load data.
 A value of 1.1 for example would add 10% to historical load.

-**input_number.load_scaling10** is a percentage Scaling factor applied to historical load only for the PV10% scenario (this is in addition to load_scaling above).
+**input_number.predbat_load_scaling10** is a percentage Scaling factor applied to historical load only for the PV10% scenario (this is in addition to load_scaling above).
 This can  be used to make the PV10% scenario take into account extra load usage and hence be more pessimistic while leaving the central scenario unchanged.
 The default is 1.1 meaning an extra 10% load is added.
 This will only have an impact if the PV 10% weighting is non-zero.

-**input_number.load_scaling_saving** is a percentage Scaling factor applied to historical load only during Octopus Saving sessions.
+**input_number.predbat_load_scaling_saving** is a percentage Scaling factor applied to historical load only during Octopus Saving sessions.
 This can be used to model your household cutting down on energy use inside a saving session (e.g. turning off a heat pump, deferring cooking until after the session, etc).

-**input_number.pv_scaling** is a percentage scaling factor applied to PV data, decrease this if you want to be more pessimistic on PV production vs Solcast.<BR>
+**input_number.predbat_pv_scaling** is a percentage scaling factor applied to PV data, decrease this if you want to be more pessimistic on PV production vs Solcast.<BR>
 Use 1.0 to use exactly use the Solcast forecast generation data.
 A value of 0.9 for example would remove 10% from the Solcast generation forecast.

-**input_number.pv_metric10_weight** is the percentage weighting given to the Solcast 10% PV scenario in calculating solar generation.
+**input_number.predbat_pv_metric10_weight** is the percentage weighting given to the Solcast 10% PV scenario in calculating solar generation.
 Use 0.0 to disable using the PV 10% in Predbat's forecast of solar generation.
 A value of 0.1 assumes that 1 in every 10 times we will get the Solcast 10% scenario, and 9 in every 10 times we will get the 'median' Solcast forecast.<BR>
 Predbat estimates solar generation for each half hour slot to be a pv_metric10_weight weighting of the Solcast 10% PV forecast to the Solcast Median forecast.<BR>